onurcatik/seo-guide/docs/mdBook/08_Link_Building.md

 This module has laid the foundation by defining link building, highlighting its importance, and setting the mindset necessary for approaching it as a relational process rather than a one-off transaction.
 In subsequent lessons, we will explore specific methods and techniques for acquiring backlinks, including outreach strategies and evaluating link quality.

----

-This tutorial is intended as a blueprint for beginners embarking on link building.
-Advanced practitioners should integrate these principles with ongoing testing and refinement to adapt to evolving digital landscapes and search engine algorithms.